FHICT-S-Koen/LITR/README.md

 ## References

 1. [TACO](http://tacodataset.org/): Open image dataset of waste in the wild.
 It contains photos of litter taken under diverse environments, from tropical beaches to London streets
+2. [PlastOPol](https://zenodo.org/record/5829156#.YrRJ2exBzmE): PlastOPol is a one-class labeled dataset, where all the data corresponds to the “litter” class as its super-category.

 ## License